Advertisement

 Courtesy of Allergan, Inc.

 Breast reconstruction is a surgical procedure to rebuild the contour of the breast, along with the nipple and areola (the pigmented area surrounding the nipple) if desired.
 Recent advances in reconstructive techniques have given patients more choices when it comes to breast reconstruction, including the option to have breast reconstruction during the same operation in which the breast is removed.
-Being diagnosed with breast cancer is not usually a medical emergency; most women have a sufficient amount of time to research treatment and reconstructive options before having to make any decisions.
+While a breast cancer diagnosis requires timely treatment decisions, most women have a sufficient amount of time to research treatment and reconstructive options before breast cancer surgery.

 Though some women are not interested in breast reconstruction, many breast specialists support reconstructive surgery as an important option for patients to consider.
 Women are encouraged to weigh both the advantages and disadvantages of breast reconstruction with their plastic surgeons and cancer treatment team and make an informed decision based on their own situation.
 Breast reconstruction is most often an option for women who have had mastectomy if their entire breast has been removed.
 Women who undergo lumpectomy (surgical removal of a breast lump and a margin of surrounding tissue) rarely need breast reconstruction.